danbev/learning-ai/notes/ggml.md

 where we created a Value struct which in addition of holding a value, would also have a gradient, an operation, and children if the value was created by an operation.
 The Value struct also supported automatic differentiation.
-In a simliar manner GGML has a `tensor` struct which holds a value, a gradient, an operation and a `src` array which is simlar to the children in zero-to-hero in that is would contain the left hand side and right hand side of an operation.
+In a simliar manner GGML has a `tensor` struct which holds a value, ~~a gradient~~, an operation and a `src` array which is simlar to the children in zero-to-hero in that is would contain the left hand side and right hand side of an operation.

+_NOTE_: The `grad` field was recently removed and I hope to revisit this and understand how it works now.

 In the case of zero-to-hero when we perform an operation on a Value the operation itself will create a new Value which will contain the output of the